codewp/easy-listings-map/README.md

 == Changelog ==

+= 1.2.0 =

+* New : Making plugin template files overridable so developers can change functionality of map by overriding template files.
+* New : Adding default map display type to plugin settings.
+* New : Adding zoom_events to Google Maps shortcode of the plugin for loading listings when map zoom changes.
+* New : Changing Google Maps infowindow listings default image.
+* New : Adding map styles setting to changing map style based on entered style.
+* Fix : Close button positioning issue.
+* Fix : An issue in saving setting tab fields.
+* Fix : An issue in loading bound markers.

 = 1.1.3 =

 * New : Showing specific location listings in the map by choosing desired location from Google Maps shortcode.